pulumi/docs/pulumi-hugo/themes/default/content/blog/getting-started-on-digitalocean-with-pulumi/index.md

 ```

 Let's take a closer look at what we've programmed.
 First, we declared a `dropletTypeTag`; we'll come back to what this
-tag signifies later, below.
+tag signifies later.
 Next, we have a `userData` constant that we can pass to all the instances, so that we can
 see they are running a web server.
 Then, we are declaring a `nameTag` constant.
 This allows us to use the interpolation
-of the loop to ensure that each of our Droplets is tagged with the appropriate name.
+in the loop to ensure that each of our Droplets is tagged with the appropriate name.
 We can also see that the region
 constant is being used in the Droplet declaration and we are adding the meta-information back to the Droplets array for
 later use.

 Our next piece of infrastructure is our load balancer.
 We are going to create a public load balancer that will accept
 connections on port 80 and forward those connections to the Droplets that are attached on port 80.
 The infrastructure
-block looks as follows:
+block looks like this:

 ```typescript
 const lb = new digitalocean.LoadBalancer("public", {